ejtejada/Plagiarism-Checker/README.md

 ## How it works

-*   It searches online using BING Search API's for some queries.
+*   It searches online using Bing Search API's for some queries.
 Queries are n-grams extracted from the source txt file.
 *   Resulting URL, matched contents are checked for similarity with given text query.
 *   Result of average similarity of all URL's is stored in output text file.